 Terms and conditions apply.
-The customers portrayed in this document are fictilious and no identification with actual persons is intended or should be inferred.
+The customers portrayed in this document are fictitious and no identification with actual persons is intended or should be inferred.
 Life assurance and pensions products are provided by New Ireland Assurance Company plc, trading as Bank of Ireland Life.
-New Ireland Assurance Company plc, trading as Bank of Ireland Life is regulated by the Central Bank of Ireland.
-Member of Bank of Ireland Group.
-Advice on Bank of Ireland Life products is provided by Bank of Ireland, trading as Bank of Ireland Insurance & Investments, Insurance & Investments, Bank of Ireland Private or Premier.
+New Ireland Assurance Company plc, trading as Bank of Ireland Life.
+New Ireland Assurance Company plc, trading as Bank of Ireland, Life products is provided by Bank of Ireland, trading as Bank of Ireland Insurance & Investments, Insurance & Investments, Bank of Ireland Private or Premier.
 Bank of Ireland is regulated by the Central Bank of Ireland.
-Bank of Ireland.
-Bank of Ireland.
-Bank of Ireland.
-Bank of Ireland is a tied agent of New Ireland Assurance Company plc for life assurance and pension business.
+Bank of Ireland assurance Company plc for life assurance and pension business.
 Members of Bank of Ireland Group.
 Information correct as of August 2020.